psf/requests/README.md

 <img src="https://github.com/psf/requests/blob/master/ext/flower-of-life.jpg?raw=true" />

     <p align="center">
-This project has been brought to you, with much joy, by <a href="https://kennethreitz.org/">Kenneth Reitz</a> & The <a href="https://www.python.org/psf/">Python Software Foundation</a>.
+This software has been designed for you, with much joy, by <a href="https://kennethreitz.org/">Kenneth Reitz</a> & The <a href="https://www.python.org/psf/">Python Software Foundation</a>.
    </p>
    </pre>